Teradata in the Cloud: Advantages and Disadvantages of MPP Database Systems

 An MPP system evenly distributes data across all nodes.

 All MPP database systems share the same fundamental architecture.
-However, how data is localized and stored on nodes by rows or columns varies among them.
+However, how data is organized and stored on nodes — by rows or columns — varies among them.

-Teradata has the ability to store data in both rows and columns.
-Additionally, one can retrieve data from a Column Partitioned Table by utilizing a Primary Index.
+Teradata can store data in both rows and columns.
+Additionally, data can be retrieved from a Column Partitioned Table using a Primary Index.

-Netezza uses its hardware, FPGA, and zone maps, to define where the searched data is not located and limits the queries to the required columns.
+Netezza uses its hardware, FPGA, and zone maps to identify where the searched data is not located and limits the queries to the required columns.

 • Distribute All

 Tables are copied entirely to all nodes.
-This is ideal for small tables as they are already available for joining on all nodes without the need to copy data (Teradata does not offer this kind of distribution, but it copies if necessary whole tables when executing a query for join preparation)
+This is ideal for small tables as they are already available for joining on all nodes without the need to copy data (Teradata does not offer this kind of distribution, but it copies whole tables when necessary during query execution for join preparation)

 • Distribute By Hash